pythonic-emacs/anaconda-mode/README.rst

 Usage
 -----

-To start completion press ``C-M-i``.
-This is standard emacs binding for ``complete-at-point`` function.
+To start a completion press ``C-M-i``.
+This is the standard emacs binding for ``complete-at-point`` function.
 You can use company-mode_ with company-anaconda_ backend to get more intelligent ui.
-Or auto-complete-mode_ with ac-anaconda_ as last try.
+Or auto-complete-mode_ with ac-anaconda_ as a last try.

 Interactive commands
 ````````````````````

-There is a list of interactive commands available with anaconda-mode
+Here is a list of interactive commands available with anaconda-mode

 ==========  ==============================
 Keybinding  Description